NLESC-JCER/run-cpp-on-web/show-me-the-visualization/README.md

 </html>
 ```

-Combining the two snippets above and filling in their respective details yields an HTML document with the complete web app:
+Combining the three snippets above (get iteration data, Vega specification and vegaEmbed) and filling in their respective details yields an HTML document with the complete web app:

 ```html
 <html>